szymon676/restaurant-managment/README.md

 # Restaurant managment

-## This project contains three microservices for managing products, ratings, and workers.
+## This project contains four microservices for managing products, ratings,orders and workers.
 Each microservice provides CRUD operations through a RESTful API.

 # Products Microservice